karthik2706/catalog-app/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy your catalog application to Vercel with a PostgreSQL database.
+This guide will help you deploy your Stock Mind application to Vercel with a PostgreSQL database.

 ## Prerequisites